 Regularly flossing your teeth before brushing at night has multiple benefits.
 It not only clears away food particles and waste, but also reduces the chances of tooth decay.
 Additionally, it promotes gum health.
 To achieve optimal results, use a generous length of floss, around 18 inches, so that you can access a fresh section for every few teeth.
 Remember to move the floss in a gentle 'C' shape, wrapping it around each tooth while moving it forward and backward.

 3. Rinse with mouthwash daily.

-Adding mouthwash to your oral hygiene routine can help to kill the germs that can build up in your mouth.
-Because mouthwash can go where toothbrushes and floss can't, it can help to rid your mouth of debris that can irritate the gum line and lead to gum disease.
+Including mouthwash in your oral care routine can eliminate the germs that accumulate in your mouth.
+Since mouthwash can reach areas inaccessible to toothbrushes and floss, it aids in removing debris that can cause gum irritation and potentially result in gum disease.

 4. Brush or scrape your tongue daily.